stitchdata/docs/_connect-files/api/documentation/api-quick-start.md

           For `platform.hubspot`, the `frequency_in_minutes` and `start_date` properties must be provided to complete the `form` step.

-      - title: "Create the Source"
+      - title: "Create the source"
         anchor: "quick-start--create-source"
         content: |
           Now that the required `properties` for HubSpot have been retrieved, we can create the HubSpot source: